SieteCuatro/dead_simple_db/README.md

 *   **`main.rs`:**
     *   Entry point of the application.
     *   Parses command-line arguments using `clap`.
-    *   Initializes the `tracing` subscriber for logging.
+    *   Initializes `tracing` subscriber for logging.
+    *   Loads configuration from defaults, optional TOML file, and CLI arguments.
     *   Creates and manages the `SimpleDb` instance within an `Arc`.
     *   Sets up the Axum HTTP router using `api::create_router`.
     *   Binds the TCP listener and starts the Axum server.